risc0/risc0-ethereum/examples/erc20-counter/README.md

 ## Deploy Your Application

-When you're ready, follow the [deployment guide] to get your application running on [Sepolia].
+When you're ready, follow the [deployment guide] to get your application running on [Sepolia] or a local network.

 [Bonsai]: https://dev.bonsai.xyz/
 [Foundry]: https://getfoundry.sh/